THE ARTHUR R. KRAVITZ AWARD FOR COMMUNITY ACTION AND HUMANITARIAN CONTRIBUTIONS

 Deborah Choate, MD, is a psychiatric/psychoanalytic consultant with the homeless and disadvantaged community.
 She is currently volunteering at organizations that help women who are homeless or living in poverty to obtain housing, education, and economic independence.
 In addition, she is being recognized for her outstanding leadership as Chair of the Social Awareness Committee at BPSI.

-Dr. Michael Grodin is a nationally recognized expert in medical ethics and human rights.
+Michael Grodin, MD, is a nationally recognized expert in medical ethics and human rights.
 He is the Director of the Project on Medicine and the Holocaust at the Elie Wiesel Center for Judaic Studies at Boston University.
 He is also Professor of Bioethics and Human Rights at the Boston University School of Public Health, and Professor of Family Medicine and Psychiatry, Boston University School of Medicine.
+Click here to watch Dr. Grodin’s interview to Jim Frosch recorded on September 25, 2020.

 Gerald Adler, MD, for his creative and energetic contribution in founding the Boston Psychoanalytic Alliance, which provided BPSI with its first structure to develop community and cultural outreach programs, involving the active participation of BPSI members.
 He also co-founded, as a part of the Alliance, the Committee on Gay and Lesbian Issues, now called the Committee on Gender and Sexualities.